 This has two main effects.
 The first is that your connection is secured against anyone who might try to intercept your data between you and the VPN server.
-This could include a hacker on the local wifi network or the internet service provider, for example.
+This could include a hacker on the local wifi network, the internet service provider or even government snooping.
 Second, you can access the internet as if you were located wherever the VPN server resides.
 If you live in Europe and connect to a VPN server in the US, for example, you can access American content and services.

 Is using a VPN legal?

 Using a VPN is 100 percent legal in almost every country, with a small handful of exceptions such as Iran and possibly the United Arab Emirates.
 Even though many countries censor the web, accessing censored content through the use a VPN does not constitute breaking the law.

 Note, however, that what you do while connected to a VPN is a completely different matter.
 If you use a VPN to do something that is illegal in your country, such as pirating copyrighted material or accessing online gambling sites, those are activities are still illegal.
 A VPN can hide such activity from your internet service provider and authorities, but we advise against doing anything illegal and expecting the VPN to shield you.